 A melody is made of high and low pitches.

 When you listen to a melody, you can practice to follow with your hand to show how it moves, the melodic contour; up for higher pitches and down for lower.

 For example, “Twinkle, twinkle little star” could look something like this with hand movements showing how the melody moves with higher and lower pitch:

-A great example of pitch in music can be found here: About Music Pitch.
+Great examples of low and high pitch music can be found here: About Music Pitch (opens in a new window).
 You can listen to interesting, real music examples of how music pitch moves.

 When we write music pitch with music note symbols, we need a music staff:

 A musical staff has five lines and four spaces.
 Notes are then written on the lines and in the spaces to show how the pitch moves.